bargotinitin/symfony7_event_booking/README.md

   ## Fire this command for creating separate database for testing.
     php bin/console doctrine:database:create --env=test

-  ## The bleow command will copy tables from the existing database.
+  ## The below command will copy tables from the existing database.
     php bin/console doctrine:migrations:migrate --env=test

   If things do not work, manually create database and import db.sql again in test database.